Chargeable Consideration, Premium, Payments for lease

 - chargeable consideration which ‘consists of or includes rent’ (see SDLTM11010) and

 - ‘consideration other than rent’, i.e. a premium.

 Consideration given by a tenant to a landlord for the grant of a lease will be charged to SDLT as a premium unless it is by way of rent (or otherwise exempt from charge).

 Where both a premium and rent is payable for the grant of a lease, the tax due on the two elements of consideration will be calculated separately and added together to determine the total SDLT payable.
-In aggregating the consideration, the tax-free threshold is available only once for the transaction.

 For further details of how SDLT is calculated on premiums, refer to SDLTM13010 and FA03/S55.